GoogleChrome/developer.chrome.com/site/en/docs/devtools/console/reference/index.md

 ### Copy options {: #copy-options }

 The console outputs strings as valid JavaScript literals by default.
-When right-clicking, you can choose between three copy options:
+Right-click an output and choose between three copy options:

-* **Copy as JavaScript literal**, which escapes appropriate special characters and wraps the string in either single quotes, double quotes, or backticks depending on the content.
+* **Copy as JavaScript literal**.
+Escapes appropriate special characters and wraps the string in either single quotes, double quotes, or backticks depending on the content.
-* **Copy string contents** copies the raw string contents (including new lines and other special characters) to the clipboard verbatim.
+* **Copy string contents**.
+Copies the exact raw string to the clipboard, including new lines and other special characters.
-* **Copy as JSON literal** formats the string to valid JSON.
+* **Copy as JSON literal**.
+Formats the string to valid JSON.

-{% Img src="image/cGQxYFGJrUUaUZyWhyt9yo5gHhs1/BM72ZiTnSm8IPnhMrbk1.png", alt="The copy options.", width="800", height="477" %}
+{% Img src="image/NJdAV9UgKuN8AhoaPBquL7giZQo1/PSEzB4mBuTWeVebHZr5p.png", alt="The copy options.", width="800", height="398" %}

 ### Re-run expressions from history {: #history }